 In practice, KYC gets triggered in three situations:

 "Free VPN for Rainbet" and "best VPN for Rainbet" get thousands of searches a month.
-Here is the honest breakdown of what a VPN actually does and doesn't do when you try to use Rainbet from the US.
+Here's what actually matters when you pick one.

 What a VPN does.
-A VPN can swap your apparent IP address to one in a permitted country, which usually gets you past the signup-page geo-block.
-That's the entire mechanic.
-It lets you load the registration form.
+It swaps your apparent IP address to a server in a permitted country, which gets you past Rainbet's signup-page geo-block so the registration form loads and you can play.
+Connect the VPN first, then open Rainbet.

 ID required.
 Yes.
 While Rainbet does not require ID at signup, it almost always requests one before releasing a withdrawal.
 Acceptable documents are government-issued - passport, national ID card, or driver's license - plus a selfie and, in many cases, a proof-of-address document (utility bill or bank statement under three months old).